fmi/java-course/homeworks/02-spacescanner/README.md

      * @param from         the inclusive beginning of the time frame
      * @param to           the inclusive end of the time frame
-     * @throws IllegalArgumentException if outputStream, from or to is null */ void saveMostReliableRocket(OutputStream outputStream, LocalDate from, LocalDate to) throws CipherException;
+     * @throws IllegalArgumentException if outputStream, from or to is null
+     * @throws CipherException if the encrypt/decrypt operation cannot be completed successfully */ void saveMostReliableRocket(OutputStream outputStream, LocalDate from, LocalDate to) throws CipherException;
 }